ni/measurement-plugin-converter-python/README.md

       return current
   ```

-- Have all the instrument driver's session initialization at a single point using the context manager `with`
+- Have all the instrument driver's session initialization at a single point using the context manager `with`.

   ```py
   # Not supported